dgaliata/The-Magnolia-Project/README.md

 ### Notifications

-Utilize AWS SNS for alerting and notifications when monitoring thresholds are breached.
+Utilize AWS SNS and other tools for alerting and notifications when monitoring thresholds are breached.

 The Magnolia Project is designed to showcase my skills in deploying a secure, automated cloud infrastructure using modern DevOps practices.
 I created this project to get more hands-on experience with both infrastructure management and application development while emphasizing security and scalability.